-This study is based on data collected from four post-breeding female southern elephant seals (Table 1): two in October 2011 and another two in October/November 2012 on Kerguelen Islands (49° 20'S, 70°20'E).
-Individuals were captured, then anaesthetised using a 1:1 combination of tiletamin and zolazepam (Zoletil 100), which was injected intravenously (0.8 mg 100 kg-1; McMahon et al., 2000).
-They were then equipped with two devices, glued to the head or the back of the individual using quick-setting epoxy (Araldite AW 2101, Ciba) after cleaning the fur with acetone.
-First, an Argos-GPS satellite tag (Splash 10-F, Wildlife Computer, Redmond, WA, USA) was glued to the seal's head.
+This study is based on data collected on four post-breeding SES females (Table 1): two equipped in October 2011 and another two in October/November 2012 on Kerguelen Islands (49°20'S, 70°20'E).
+Individuals were captured, then anaesthetized using 1:1 combination of tiletamin and zolazepam (Zoletil 100), which was injected intravenously (0.8 mg/100kg; McMahon et al., 2000).
+They were then equipped with two devices glued on the head or the back of the individual, using quick-setting epoxy (Araldite AW 2101, Ciba) after cleaning the fur with acetone.
+First, an Argos-GPS satellite tag (Splash 10-F, Wildlife Computer, USA) was glued to the head of the seals.
 It provided real-time position of the seals through the Argos system and also collected GPS location data.
-Second, an autonomous acoustic/ accelerometer/magnetometer and pressure logger (AcousondeTM, model 3A; Acoustimetrics, Greeneridge Sciences, Inc., Santa Barbara, CA, USA) (Burgess, 2000; Burgess et al., 1998) was southern elephant seals at deployment fixed on the dorsal fur in the longitudinal axis, 10 cm behind the scapula.
-Each AcousondeTM recorded at a sampling frequency of 6.3 kHz in 2011 and 12.2 kHz in 2012, with an acoustic sampling resolution of 16 bits.
-This difference in sampling rates does not affect our study as cardiac and respiratory events occur in a frequency range of less than 1 kHz.
-To save battery power and storage space, the device was programmed to record sound for 3 h every 12 h in 2011 and for 4 h every 24 h in 2012.
+Second, an autonomous acoustic/accelerometer/magnetometer and pressure logger named AcousondeTM, model 3A (Acoustimetrics, Greeneridge Scences, Inc, USA) (Burgess, 2000; Burgess et al., 1998) was fixed on the dorsal fur on the longitudinal axis, 10 cm behind the scapula.
+AcousondesTM recorded at a sampling frequency of 6.3 kHz in 2011 and 12.2 kHz in 2012, with both an acoustic sampling resolution of 16 bits.
+This difference in sampling rates does not interfere in our study as cardiac and respiratory events occur in a frequency range inferior to 1 kHz.
+To save battery power and storage space, it was programmed to record sound 3 h every 12 h in 2011 and 4 h every 24 h in 2012.
 All devices provided measurements of time, location and depth at 1 Hz, as well as the three-dimensional magnetic field strength and acceleration at a 5 Hz frequency.
 The instruments sampled acoustic data until battery exhaustion, which occurred between 10 and 20 days after deployment.
 All devices were retrieved once individuals returned ashore to moult after their foraging trip in January/February following deployments.
 Seals were located on land using their Argos position.